BryanWilhite/Blog/presentation/entry/2014/2014-08-23-songhay-studio-ux-and-ddd-my-new-acronym-umbrella.md

 * Build mutable, “presentation,” View Models that wrap the immutable server objects.
 The immutable DTOs are injected into the “presentation” View Model constructors.
 These presentation View Models can intercept “anemic” `RaisePropertyChanged()` events and interpret them into Domain-specific server requests (I designed and built this piece—not as hard as the other stuff)
 * Build a parent View Model that observes the “presentation” View Models and construct domain-specific requests from subsets of these “presentation” VMs (I also designed this bit).
-* Build a presentation collection based on `ObservableCollection&lt;T&gt;` to store these View Models and compare them with new DTOs (incoming as responses to my Domain-specific requests) injected via a “factory lambda” passed into the constructor of this collection.
+* Build a presentation collection based on `ObservableCollection<T>` to store these View Models and compare them with new DTOs (incoming as responses to my Domain-specific requests) injected via a “factory lambda” passed into the constructor of this collection.

 Based on Google/Bing searches over the last 12 months, I assume that I am one of the few people in the world who took the time to write about this problem publically (electronically).
 I look forward to being awaken from my delusions of grandeur when someone out there is kind enough to come forward and talk about their solution to this problem.
 Does [Reactive UI have something](http://mtaulty.com/CommunityServer/blogs/mike_taultys_blog/archive/2011/10/10/reactive-extensions-for-net-talk-from-ddd-north.aspx) for MVVM anemia out of the box?